Skip to content

 • the driver had a commercial DL (class A, B, or C).

-Attorney Thomas Gallagher is aware of a case where it did not work for a person with an out-of-state DL.
+And Attorney Thomas Gallagher is aware of a case where the Dimler law did not work for a person with an out-of-state DL.
 But it works for non-commercial, Minnesota-licensed drivers.

 2. Continuance for Dismissal Without a Plea